 He has also received the PMI Professional Development Product of the Year Award for the PMDome® workshop, considered the best project management capacity development solution in the world.

 In 2014, 2015, 2016, and 2017, Ricardo was also awarded by Microsoft with the Most Valuable Professional (MVP) for his work with the Microsoft Project.

 Ricardo has been accredited with the most prestigious certifications in the project, portfolio, and risk management fields.

-He holds three certifications by the Project Management Institute (PMI), eight by AXELOS/APMG (PRINCE2), one by the Chartered Institute of Procurement & Supply (CIPS) and one by the Association for Advancement of Cost Engineering (AACE), among others.
+He holds three certifications by the Project Management Institute (PMI), the Certified SAFe 4 Program Consultant by Scaled Agile (SAFe), eight certifications by AXELOS/APMG (PRINCE2), one by the Chartered Institute of Procurement & Supply (CIPS) and one by the Association for Advancement of Cost Engineering (AACE), among others.